Egyptian Air College

-The Egyptian Air Academy (Arabic: الكلية الجوية المصرية) is a college in Bilbeis, Sharqia Governorate, Egypt, tasked with training officer candidates for the Egyptian Air Force.
-Established in 1951, the Egyptian Air Academy is one of seven military academies administered by the various branches of the Egyptian Armed Forces.
+The Egyptian Air College (Arabic: الكلية الجوية المصرية) is one of the colleges of the Egyptian Military Academy.
+It is a college in Bilbeis, Sharqia Governorate, Egypt, tasked with training officer candidates for the Egyptian Air Force.
+Established in 1951, the Egyptian Air College is one of seven military academies administered by the various branches of the Egyptian Armed Forces.
 The current director of the Egyptian Air Academy is Air Vice-Marshal Abd-El Moneam Hassan Shouman.

 In addition to Egyptian Air Force personnel, the academy has also trained cadets from a large number of other Arab countries, as well as cadets from Malaysia and parts of Sub-Saharan Africa.

 History

 Formal air force training in Egypt dates to 1938 when a forerunner to the Egyptian Air Academy was established on the grounds of the Royal Air Force-administered Almaza station near present-day Cairo International Airport.
 Resources provided to this school included instructors, technicians, training aircraft and curriculum.
 The first cadets were non-commissioned officers from the Egyptian Army and various police forces who were deemed medically fit for flying.
 This first school was divided into five "wings": Flying, Science, Technical, Cadets and Administration.